AmirsMoradi/chatbot/README.md

 All required libraries are in the requirements.txt file.
 To install them, simply run the following command:

 pip install -r requirements.txt

+License

+This project is released under the MIT License.